-Among the many ER calls, she received was one from a doctor in Scotland.
+Among the many emergencies, Julia helped with was one brought to her attention by a doctor in Scotland.
 A patient back from a Jamaican holiday was gravely ill.
-Morton deduced that a noxious castor bean from a souvenir necklace had been ingested.
+Julia deduced that a noxious castor bean from a souvenir necklace had been ingested.

-In 1988, the Miami News published an article about Morton's help with a murder case of a teenage girl.
+In 1988, the Miami News published an article about Julia's help with a murder case of a teenage girl.

-Morton's conclusion was that somewhere a short distance from the Dadeland Mall, (perhaps off Galloway Road near a nursery in a tall patch of Burma Reed) police might find the body of the girl.
-And, she predicted that there were two killers.
-Morton correctly assumed that one had wet hands and had left Burma Reed on the driver's door; while the other had closed the passenger door so quickly that it caught the Spanish Needles in the frame.
+And, Julia predicted that there were two killers.
+Julia correctly assumed that one had wet hands and had left Burma Reed on the driver's door, while the other had closed the passenger door so quickly that it caught the Spanish Needles in the frame.

-The next morning, policemen found an area that matched Morton's description and solved their case.
+The next morning, police officers found an area that matched Julia's description and solved their case.

 It was Julia Morton who said,

-Like Marcus E. Jones, Julia Morton died from injuries sustained in a car accident in 1996.
+Like the botanist Marcus Jones, Julia Morton died from injuries sustained in a car accident in 1996.
 She was 84.